ThinkMars/company/packages/want-chat/README.md

 ## introduction

-- Base on [Ant Design](https://ant-design-x.antgroup.com).
+- Base on [Ant Design X](https://ant-design-x.antgroup.com).
 The AI interface solutions and pioneering intelligent experiences.
-- Base on [Zhipu GLM](https://bigmodel.cn).
+- Base on [Zhipu GLM（glm-4v）](https://bigmodel.cn).
 One of the most excellent LLM in the world.
+- Base on [Cursor](https://www.cursor.com).
+The cool crazy AI code editor.

 ## usage